SingularityKChen/dl_accelerator/README.md

 ### Generate an IntelliJ Project Config

-After clone it with `--recurse-submodules`, you can use `mill` in idea after this command:
+After cloning it with `--recurse-submodules`, you can use `mill` in idea after this command:

 ```bash
 mill mill.scalalib.GenIdea/idea